not-matt/not-matt/README.md

 ### About Me

 Hello!
 I'm Matthew.

-Freshly graduated and looking for entry/grad level employment in tech.
+Recently graduated from Edinburgh and looking for employment in tech.

+### I'm interested in working for startups related to
+ - LED / Audio / Music visualisation
+ - Computational chemistry
+ - Financial tech

+**If you need a skilled and dedicated software developer, get in touch!**

 ![Stats](https://github-readme-stats.vercel.app/api?username=not-matt&theme=light&show_icons=true&hide_border=false)